bro256/safelock/README.md

 - Session Cookies
 The `SESSION_COOKIE_AGE` setting in Django determines the age of the session cookie in seconds.
 It specifies the duration for which a user's session remains active.
 By default, Django uses a session cookie that expires when the user's browser is closed.
 However, you can set a specific duration for the session cookie using the `SESSION_COOKIE_AGE` setting.
 To configure the session cookie age, update the `SESSION_COOKIE_AGE` value in the Django project's settings.py file.
-For example, to set the session cookie age to 1 hour (3600 seconds), add the following line to your settings.py file:
+For example, to set the session cookie age to 10 minutes (600 seconds), configure it in your settings.py file:

 ```
 # Session-related settings
-SESSION_COOKIE_AGE = 3600
+SESSION_COOKIE_AGE = 600  # Session timeout in seconds.
-SESSION_EXPIRE_AT_BROWSER_CLOSE = True
 ```

 - Time Zone Configuration